The adic tame site: Background on adic spaces

-with~$X'$ and~$S'$ affine, $X' \to X$ an open immersion and $S' \to S$ of finite type.
+with $X' \to X$ an open immersion and $S' \to S$ separated and of finite type.
 This construction is compatible with Huber's definition of the adic spectrum given in \cite{Hu93}: If $X = \Spec A$ and $S = \Spec A^+$ are affine and the homomorphism $A^+ \to A$ is injective with integrally closed image, $\Spa(X,S)$ coincides with Huber's $\Spa(A,A^+)$ (where~$A$ is equipped with the discrete topology).

 Pulling back the structure sheaf of~$X$ via the support morphism